signalogic/SigSRF_SDK/mediaTest_readme.md

 ![Multiple AMR-WB stream group Audacity wav display](https://github.com/signalogic/SigSRF_SDK/blob/master/images/mediaplayout_music_1malespeaker_5xAMRWB_notimestamps_audacity_wav.png?raw=true "Multiple AMR-WB stream group Audacity wav display")

-<a name="AudioQualityProcessing"></a>
-### Audio Quality Processing

 <a name="StreamAlignment"></a>
 ### Stream Alignment

 When a stream group's members have a time relationship to each other, for example different legs of a conference call, stream alignment becomes crucial.
 During a call one or more streams may exhibit:

-    underrun - gaps due to lost packets or call drop-outs overrun - bursts where packets arrive faster than the expected ptime
+    underrun - gaps due to lost packets or call drop-outs overrun - bursts where packets arrive faster than expected

+Both underrun and overrun may substantially exceed the expected packet rate (i.e. expected ptime interval for individual stream group contributors).
 In analytics mode, stream alignment may need to overcome additional problems, such as large numbers of ooo (out-of-order) packets, or encapsulated streams sent TCP/IP or inaccurate packet timestamps.

 Regardless of what packet flow problems are encountered, streams must stay in time-alignment true to their origin in order to maintain overall call audio accuracy and intelligibility.
 The SigSRF streamlib module implements several algorithms to deal with gap management and stream alignment.
+Streamlib handles up to 20% sustained underrun and overrun conditions.

+<a name="AudioQualityProcessing"></a>
+### Audio Quality Processing

 <a name="EncapsulatedStreams"></a>
 ## Encapsulated Streams